 [i] Tsuei, J, Chau, T, Mills, D, Wan, YJY.
 Bile acid dysregulation, gut dysbiosis, and gastrointestinal cancer.
 Experimental Biology and Medicine.
 2014; 239(11): 1489–1504. doi:10.1177/1535370214538743.

-Category: Bacterial Microbiome, Bile Acids, cancer, Crohn's, Crohn's Disease, Diabetes, Diet, Human Biome, inflammation, Inflammatory Bowel Disease, Metabolic Syndrome, microbiome, obesity, Ulcerative ColitisTags: bacterialmicrobiome, bileacids, cancer, Crohn's, Diabetes, Diet, gutbacteria, health, inflammation, inflammatoryboweldisease, metabolicsyndrome, microbes, microbiome, obesity, ulcerativecolitis
+Category: Bacterial Microbiome, Bile Acids, cancer, Crohn's, Crohn's Disease, Diabetes, Diet, Human Biome, inflammation, Inflammatory Bowel Disease, Metabolic Syndrome, microbiome, obesity, Ulcerative ColitisTags: bacterialmicrobiome, bileacids, cancer, Crohn's, Diabetes, Diet, gutbacteria, health, inflammatoryboweldisease, metabolicsyndrome, microbes, ulcerativecolitis